Spain overtakes Italy in coronavirus cases, death rate slows

 On a more hopeful note, Friday marked the first time in more than a week that the number of deaths fell from the previous day, to 932 fatalities from 950.

-“The increase in the number of cases today is 7%, which confirms the reduction trend we’ve been observing,” said Maria Jose Rallo, the deputy head of health emergency.
+“The increase in the number of cases today is 7%, which confirms the reduction trend we’ve been observing,” said Maria Jose Sierra, the deputy head of health emergency.
 That is down from a 20% increase one week ago.

 Prime Minister Pedro Sanchez has imposed one of Europe’s strictest lockdowns, leaving only employees in essential sectors such as health free to travel to and from work.
 Restaurants, bars and shops are shuttered, and social gatherings are banned.